cdot/SVGcut/README.md

 specify them as tabs.
 When the cutter passes over these areas, it will be limited to cutting to the depth you specify.

+# Help
+If you are unsure what any option does, just click the &#9432; symbol next to the option and help will appear.

 # Relationship to `jscut`

 SVGcut is a fork of